G. Vivekanand

-G. Vivekanand, also known as G. Vivek Venkatswamy, is an Indian politician from Bharatiya Janata Party and former Member of Parliament in the 15th Lok Sabha.
+Gaddam Vivekanand (born 30 November 1957) also known as Gaddam Vivek Venkatswamy, is an Indian politician from Indian National Congress and former Member of Parliament in the 15th Lok Sabha.
 He represented Peddapalli parliamentary constituency.

-On 9 August 2019 he joined in Bharatiya Janata Party.
+During November 2023, Vivek Venkataswamy officially stepped down from the BJP and rejoined the Congress party, along with his son Vamsi, during Rahul Gandhi's visit to Hyderabad.
+Earlier on 9 August 2019, he joined in Bharatiya Janata Party.

+Vivek took oath as Minister in Revanth Reddy's Cabinet on Sunday 8 June 2025.
+He was allocated Labour, Employment Training & Factories, Mines & Geology ministries on 11 June 2025.

+He was appointed as In charge minister for Medak District on 12 June 2025.

 Early life

-Dr. Vivek venkatswamy is the youngest son of veteran Indian National Congress member and former Member of Parliament G. Venkat Swamy and Kalavathi.
+Vivek Venkatswamy is the youngest son of veteran Indian National Congress member and former Member of Parliament Gaddam Venkatswamy and Kalavathi.
 He did his schooling from Hyderabad Public School, Begumpet and did his medicine, M.B.B.S, from Osmania Medical College.
 He belongs to Mala community.
+Growing up in a household deeply entrenched in public service, Vivek developed a strong sense of responsibility towards society, which shaped his future political career.

+Vivek Venkatswamy is an Indian politician and social activist from Telangana.
+He is the son of Kaka Garu, a former three-time MLA, seven-time MP, and three-time Union Minister, and has followed in his father’s footsteps by serving as a Member of Parliament and a key figure in Telangana’s political landscape.
+Vivek is known for his leadership in the Telangana movement, his commitment to public welfare, and his role in continuing his family’s long-standing relationship with the Indian National Congress.

 Career

-G. Vivek was elected to the 15th Lok Sabha from Peddapalli Constituency, after his father did not run the election.
+Gaddam Vivek was elected to the 15th Lok Sabha from Peddapalli Constituency, after his father did not run in the election.
 He was a member of coal committee and steel committee.
-Formerly he is the adviser to the State Government of Telangana for Inter-State relations.
+Formerly, he is the adviser to the State Government of Telangana for Inter-State relations.
+He was elected the MLA of Chennur region of Mancherial District, Telangana, in 2023 for the Indian National Congress Party.